Best Brunches & Breakfasts in Eugene

 Start your morning at one of these destination-worthy breakfast spots from sumptuous brunches to line-out-the-door diners.
 Whether you've just rolled out of bed in search of a quick bite or you want the perfect place to entertain guests or celebrate a big day, these top brunch and breakfast restaurants will get your day started the right way.

-The Vintage is a charming restaurant with a creative breakfast menu highlighting sweet and savory crepes., including gluten-free options.
+The Vintage is a charming restaurant with a creative breakfast menu highlighting sweet and savory crepes, including gluten-free options.
 The Lemony Lemons crepe is the fresh, bright start to a day that we all need (and a pitcher of bellinis on the table won't hurt either).
 This a great hideaway spot for intimate meals and can be quite cozy on a rainy day.
+Brunch is served Wednesday through Sunday until 2 p.m.

-A great option for a late weekend brunch that will impress a crowd is the original Falling Sky Brew Pub tucked away in an alley near downtown.
-This menu is short but sweet.
-Try the pulled pork chilaquiles with a house bloody mary or a beermosa.
+A great option for a weekend brunch that will impress a crowd is Falling Sky Deli in the Whiteaker Neighborhood.
+Offered from 10 a.m. - 2 p.m., this menu is short but sweet.
+Try the stuffed French toast or deli hash with a house bloody mary or a beermosa.
 Everything on the menu is Instagram-worthy and tastes just as good as it looks.

 6th Street Restaurant